Lobster Rice Paper Rolls with Avocado, Herbs and Pickles

 Instructions

 • Bring a small pot of water to a boil.
-Season generously with salt and poach the lobster until opaque and cooked through, about 5 to 7 minutes.
-Drain then rinse lobster under cold water, pat dry, transfer to a plate and set aside to keep cooling.
+Reduce the heat to a simmer, season generously with salt, add the lobster and poach the lobster until opaque and cooked through, 5 to 7 minutes.
+Drain, then rinse the lobster under cold water, pat dry, and transfer to a plate.
 Once chilled, cut into ½- to 1-inch pieces.

-• In a medium bowl, whisk together the vinegar, lime juice, sugar, chili oil, sesame oil, shallots, fish sauce and coriander.
+• In a medium bowl, whisk together the vinegar, lime juice, sugar, chili oil, sesame oil, shallot, fish sauce and coriander.

-• Build the rolls 1 at a time.
+• Build the rolls one at a time.
 Fill a medium bowl with room temperature water.
-Dip and roll a rice paper sheet in the water, lift out, let excess water drip off and place the sheet on a plate.
+Dip and roll a rice paper sheet in the water, then lift it out, allowing any excess water drip to off.
+Place the sheet on a plate.

-• Across the bottom third of the rice paper sheet, place a couple tablespoons of lettuce and herbs, followed by vermicelli, carrot and cucumber.
-Fold the lip of rice paper closest to you over the filling, then tightly fold in the sides over that flap, place a slice of avocado in the lip followed by 3 to 4 pieces of lobster.
-Roll the package of filling away from you, encasing the filling and creating a roll.
-Cover completed roll with a damp towel so it does not dry out.
+• Across the bottom third of the rice paper sheet, toward you, place a couple tablespoons of lettuce and herbs, followed by a small amount of vermicelli, carrot and cucumber.
+Fold the lip of rice paper closest to you over the filling, then tightly fold in the sides over that flap.
+Place a slice of avocado in the lip, followed by 3 to 4 pieces of lobster.
+Roll the package of filling away from you tightly, encasing the filling and creating a roll.
+Cover the completed roll with a damp kitchen towel so it doesn't dry out.

 Share on Pinterest!Pin at @Butcher_Box!